Media apprenticeships

 What do media apprenticeships involve?

-The nature of these specific programmes will depend on the area of specialism - for instance, TV production apprenticeships generally involve you working behind the scenes, performing a range of tasks on set to help everything run as smoothly as possible.
+The nature of these specific programmes depends on the area of specialism.
+You'll find that TV production apprenticeships generally involve working behind the scenes, performing various tasks on set to help everything run smoothly.

-On the BBC's 18-month Level 3 Production Apprenticeship, available across England, Scotland, Wales and Northern Ireland, there's the opportunity to gain content or production management experience while achieving a qualification.
+For instance, the BBC's 18-month Level 3 Production Apprenticeship, available in England, Scotland, Wales, and Northern Ireland, allows you to gain content or production management experience while achieving a qualification.

-Whether you're interested in radio, TV or digital media apprenticeships, with a large employer such as the BBC, there's always plenty of choice.
+Whether you're interested in radio, TV or digital media apprenticeships with a large employer like the BBC, there's always plenty of choice.

 To explore different roles and how an apprenticeship might allow you to put your skills to good use, see graduate media jobs.